-We will demonstrate that our functional design requirements have been met by ensuring that each question of all homeworks has a consistent format, can be randomized and autograded, and provides feedback upon missing the question.
-We will also demonstrate our non-functional design requirements have been met by showing our advisor new changes/additions that we've made to the user interface and system properties.
-We will involve our client in the acceptance testing by giving them access to our project, allowing the client to experiment with all functionalities of our design and provide us with feedback.
+We have demonstrated that our functional design requirements have been met by ensuring that each question of all homeworks has a consistent and understandable format, are randomizable and autograded, and provides instant feedback upon missing a question.
+We also demonstrated our non-functional design requirements have been met by showing our advisor new changes/additions that we've made to the user interface and system properties.
+We have made sure to involve our client/advisor in the acceptance testing by giving them weekly demos on our findings and improvements, allowing the client to see all functionalities of our design and provide us with feedback of their own.

-5.7 SECURITY TESTING
+5.7 User Testing

 Security is an important aspect of our project, as we don't want students and professors to have their data compromised, nor do we want unexpected people to hack into our project and mess with our software.
-To make sure only ISU professors and students can access our application, we use encryption and authentication features handled by Google OAuth and ISU SSO.
+To make sure only ISU professors and students can access our application, we are using encryption and authentication features handled by Microsoft OAuth and ISU SSO.
 This also allows us to protect user information by the security measures built into Google and Microsoft.
 To prevent traffic from being mishandled, we are using HTTPS to encrypt the traffic between the users and our server.